-Kev management is a big concern with encryption, because the effectiveness of the solution ultimately depends on protecting the kev.
-If the kev is exposed, the data being protected with the key is, essentially, exposed.
+Kev management is a big concern with encryption, because the effectiveness of the solution ultimately depends on protecting the key.
+If the key is exposed, the data being protected with the key is, essentially, exposed.
 Wherever the key is stored, it must be protected, and it should be changed on occasion.
 For example, if an administrator with access to a key leaves an organization, the key should be changed.